calindoran/calindoran/README.md

 - Hi!
 I’m @calindoran
 - I’m interested in building applications, building computers and playing music.
-- I’m currently learning a lot about full-stack development.
+- I’m currently working in full-stack development.
 - I’m looking to collaborate on everything and anything!
-But I really want to get into React at the moment.
+And I'm really enjoying ReactJS at the moment.
 - How to reach me - you can find all of this info over on my website: https://calindoran.github.io/